gazebosim/docs/ros_installation.md

 version that can be [installed using the osrfoundation repo](https://gazebosim.org/docs) depending on your platform.

-#### I want to use Gz Garden with ROS.
+#### I want to use Gazebo Garden with ROS.
 Where are the packages?

-Unfortunately there are no Gz Garden packages for any ROS distribution.
-Please read how to compile it from source in this document under the section "Using an specific Gazebo version with ROS2" >> "Gz Garden"
+Unfortunately there are no Gazebo Garden packages for any ROS distribution.
+Please read how to compile it from source in this document under the section "Using an specific Gazebo version with ROS2" >> "Gazebo Garden"

 #### Where I can find the different features implemented on each Gazebo version?